 The first step in the 3-step estimation procedure is to estimate the measurement part of the joint model, i.e., the latent class model.
-Thus in step 1 we estimate the LCA model with the 10 binary indicator variables and without the secondary model.9
+Thus in step 1 we estimate the LCA model with the 10 binary indicator variables and without the secondary model.
+The input file for this estimation is given in Appendix D along with an explanation of the commands.

 In step 2 of the estimation we have to determine the measurement error for the most likely class variable N. This measurement error will be used in the last step of the estimation.
-In the step 1 output file we find the following 3x3 table titled: Logits for the Classification Probabilities the Most Likely Latent Class Membership (Row) by Latent Class (Column); see the bottom part of Table 1.
-This table contains $\log(q{i,c}/q{3,c})$, where the probabilities q{c_1,c_2} are computed using formula (1).
+In the step 1 output file we find the following 3x3 table titled: Logits for the Classification Probabilities the Most Likely Latent Class Membership (Column) by Latent Class (Row); see the bottom part of Table 1.
+This table contains $\log(q{c,i}/q{c,3})$, where the probabilities q{c_2,c_1} are computed using formula (1).

-The final third step in the 3-step estimation procedure is estimating the desired auxiliary model where the latent class variable is measured by the most likely class variable N and the measurement error is fixed and pre-specified to the values computed in Step 2.10 The estimates obtained in this final stage are presented in Table 3.
-These estimates are very close to the true parameter values and we
+The final third step in the 3-step estimation procedure is estimating the desired auxiliary model where the latent class variable is measured by the most likely class variable N and the measurement error is fixed and pre-specified to the values computed in Step 2.
+The input file for our example is provided in Appendix E along with explanations of the commands.
+The estimates obtained in this final stage are presented in Table 3.
+These estimates are very close to the true parameter values and we conclude that the 3-step procedure works well for this example.
+This example also illustrates how Mplus can be used to estimate an arbitrary auxiliary model with a latent class variable in a 3-step procedure where the measurement model for the latent class variable is estimated independently of the auxiliary model.